His Eminence Grand Ayatollah Hajj Sayyid Ali Khamenei

 Influence

 HE Grand Ayatollah Khamenei is the second Supreme Leader of the Islamic Republic of Iran.
-He was born in Mashhad and studied in the leading Iranian reliΒgious seminary in Qom before becoming involved in the struggle with the Pahlavi Regime in the 60s and 70s.
-He was a key figure in the revolution in 1979 and served as President between 1981-1989 before succeeding Ayatollah Khomeini as Supreme Leader upon the latter’s death.Β
+He was born in Mashhad and studied in the leading Iranian religious seminary in Qom before becoming involved in the struggle with the Pahlavi Regime in the 60s and 70s.
+He was a key figure in the revolution in 1979 and served as President between 1981-1989 before succeeding Ayatollah Khomeini as Supreme Leader upon the latter’s death in 1989.

 Leader of Shia Revolution: Khamenei draws much of his influence from his role as a leader of the Islamic Revolution in Iran.
 The Islamic Republic of Iran was forged out of the 1979 Revolution.
-ComΒbating what many saw as the tyrannical rule of the Shah, Khamenei joined the Society of Combatant Clergy that staged demonstrations mobilising many of the protests leading to the Shah’s overthrow.
-After the revolution in 1979, Khamenei was one of the founding members of the Islamic Republic Party, and a member of the assembly of experts that was responΒsible for drafting Iran’s new constitution.
+Combating what many saw as the tyrannical rule of the Shah, Khamenei joined the Society of Combatant Clergy that staged demonstrations mobilising many of the protests leading to the Shah’s overthrow.
+After the revolution in 1979, Khamenei became a founding member of the Islamic Republic Party, sat in the Assembly of Experts that drafted the new constitution, and was twice targeted in assassination attempts—the second leaving his right arm paralysed.

-Sunni-Shia Reconciliation: On 2 September 2010, Khamenei issued a historic fatwa banning the insult of any symbol that Sunnis hold dear, including but not limited to the Companions and wives of the Prophet (peace and blessings be upon him).
-This fatwa was received with great appreciation by the ChancelΒlor of Al-Azhar University, Sheikh Ahmad Al-Tayyeb.
-In 2024, Khamenei led the funeral prayer for the assassinated Hamas leader,Β Ismail Haniyeh.
+Sunni-Shia Reconciliation: On 2 September 2010, Khamenei issued a historic fatwa banning the insult of any symbol that Sunnis hold dear, including but not limited to the Companions and wives of the Prophet .
+This fatwa was received with great appreciation by the Chancellor of Al-Azhar University, Sheikh Ahmad Al-Tayyeb.
+In August 2024, Khamenei led the funeral prayers for Ismail Haniyeh, Hamas’s political bureau chief, who was assassinated in Tehran in an Israeli strike.

 Quotes